Skip to content

 Centralized log viewing with search, filtering, and real-time tailing.

 Native builds for macOS, Windows, and Linux.
-100% offline, zero telemetry.
+Free, offline-first; opt-in error reporting only.

 PostgreSQL SQL